 Who will get the house in a Florida divorce?

-Also, the judge may order the couple to sell the home, after which they can divide the proceeds equally or in an agreed proportion.
-In rare cases, a judge may also allow one of the spouses to live in a marital home temporarily if that seems like a fair resolution.
+While the court doesn't usually order the couple to split a marital home, there are chances for a judge to award the home to one spouse.
+However, the spouse that gets the house should buy out the other spouse's share of the home.
+On the other hand, a judge may also order the couple to sell the home and divide the proceeds equally between them.
+In certain cases, a judge may allow one of the spouses to live in a marital home temporarily if it seems like a fair resolution.